Olauge-Secret/80/sample-miner-api/miner_docs.md

 ### Reward Allocation Questions

 **Q: How does temperature affect my performance score?**
-A: Temperature transforms your raw accuracy: `(accuracy/100)^temperature × 100`.
-With temperature > 1.0, high performance is amplified more.
-The transformed scores are then max-normalized across all miners.
-Focus on maximizing accuracy!
+A: Temperature (currently 5.0) exponentially transforms your score: `(score/100)^5.0 × 100`.
+This means 90% raw becomes 59.05 while 80% becomes only 32.77.
+Small improvements at high levels matter enormously.
+Focus on maximizing accuracy (70% of your LLM judge score)!

 **Q: How can I increase EPM?**
 A: Attract real users by: